williamdenton/williamdenton.github.io/about.md

 ---
 layout: page
-title: About me
+title: About William Denton
 ---

-Well, there isn't much to see here yet.

-Here's the gist of it:

-> William is a software developer living in Auckland, New Zealand.
-When not at work, he spends his time with his wife two young children riding bikes, scooters and taking big walks around the amazing Auckland parks and bushland.
-His day job involves architecting and developing commercial websites and services using ASP.Net, WebAPI and MVC.
+I'm a software developer living in Auckland, New Zealand.
+I've been building software using dotnet since 2005.
+I help teams build out micro-services on AWS using dotnet core.
+I enjoy working on tooling and improving the developer experience so teams can get started quickly and focus on whats important.